Last Updated on July 3, 2026 by Emma Fajcz | Published: June 4, 2019

 Le Baron Rouge

-This market bar is just the right balance of rowdy locals, young and old.
+Le Baron Rouge is a market bar that has just the right balance of rowdy locals, young and old.
 If the extensive wine list is overpowering, just point blindly—it’s all good and all comes direct from the wine producers!

 Barrel or bottle, the prices are great, and you can buy a glass bottle for a €1 and fill up from the barrel to take away.
-The atmosphere is convivial to the point of rowdy, especially on Sunday mornings when the nearby Aligre market is in full swing!
+The atmosphere is convivial to the point of rowdy, especially on Sunday mornings when the nearby Aligre market (one of the great food markets in Paris) is in full swing!

 Ma Cave Fleury

-This little gem of a neighborhood champagne bar is tucked away from the touristy part of town.
+Ma Cave Fluery is a little gem of a neighborhood champagne bar that’s tucked away from the touristy part of town.

 Locals sup on Fleury champagne and a selection of natural wines, chosen by Morgane, the friendly red-headed owner.
 She’s one of the Fleury champagne family, and she’ll talk you through the ever-changing tasting flight of her favorite champagnes, if that’s your thing!
 And champagne is everyone’s thing, isn’t it?